zetapush/zetapush-recipes/README.md

 # ZetaPush Official Recipes

 > This monorepo contains all official recipes

 ## Overview

+*High level recipes abstracting the use of Zetapush services*

 Core recipes